 A Brief Look at Some of Our Projects

 PPUG is operating a 2100 sq ft greenhouse located on the city greenhouse site off of Mesa Rd.
 The harvest is shared with Seeds Community Cafe, LiveWell Colorado Springs and the rest is sold at public markets.
 Pictured, center, is Sean Svette, Lead Gardener for PPUG.
-In the back is Katy Short, one of PPUG's seasonal interns, to the left is our board member, Todd Erickson.

 The Harrison families together to grow their own food.
 The Harrison School District has close to 70% of its students qualifying for free or reduced lunch.

 We are 100% organic, biodynamic and chemical free!

 Come browse, taste and if you like, buy some of our fresh organic produce to take home.

 Today most of our food comes from over 1250 miles away.
 We all know that this can not continue to be affordable.